 It can be hard to tell if disposable nappies are wet.

 To get an idea, add 2 to 4 tablespoons of water to a nappy – this'll give you a better idea of what to look and feel for.

 Increasing your breast milk

-- If you want to give your baby a dummy, try to wait a few weeks – or until you are both comfortable and confident with breastfeeding.
+- if you want to give your baby a dummy, try to wait a few weeks or until you're both comfortable and confident with breastfeeding

-- Avoid weaning until your baby is ready – this is usually around 6 months.
+- avoid weaning (introducing solid food) until your baby is ready – this is usually around 6 months

 If you're doing all these things already but still concerned you have low milk supply, ask your midwife to refer you to a breastfeeding specialist.

 Feeding specialists are very understanding and can have a look at how your baby's feeding, and offer practical advice, help and support.